 The law makes the largest ever investment in U.S. manufacturing of clean energy technologies, including wind, solar, batteries, EVs, and more.
-These investments are essential to link climate action with good union jobs, counter the racial and income inequality fed by manufacturing job losses, and build secure domestic supply chains instead of relying on overseas production that is marred by forced labor, higher levels of pollution, and shipping bottlenecks.
-See here for our fact sheet outlining six reasons we need to spur increased U.S. clean technology manufacturing.
+These investments are essential to link climate action with good union jobs, counter the racial and income inequality fed by manufacturing job losses, and build secure domestic supply chains instead of relying on overseas production that is marred by forced labor, higher levels of pollution, and shipping bottlenecks.19 The BlueGreen Alliance has produced a fact sheet outlining six reasons we need to spur increased U.S. clean technology manufacturing.20